But what about the other side of the cost-benefits equation? Know why you’re expending resources to be nice. Tally the tradeoffs.

 - The study’s data were gathered from about 250 convenience store outlets operating in a total of 31 different chains.
 That’s a large sample, but what’s true for convenience store employees may not hold for other types of retail operations.
 The title of the paper is “Can Wages Buy Honesty?
 The Relationship between Relative Wages and Employee Theft.”
 I like the question mark in the title, yet would have preferred the subtitle to read “A Relationship…” instead of “The Relationship….”

-- The data were gathered in 2004-2005, before the Great Recession led to documented growth in both employees’ appreciation for their retail jobs and in employee justification for stealing from their employers.
-What was true eight years ago needs to modified for what’s true in the foreseeable future.
+- The data were gathered in 2004-2005, before the Great Recession led to documented growth in both employees’ gratitude for their retail jobs and in employee justification for stealing from their employers.
+What was true then might need to modified for what’s true in the foreseeable future.

 - The authors, being professors in schools of accountancy, do know about balance sheets.
 They estimated the return on investment: About 40% of the extra pay dollars would be balanced by the dollar value of less theft of inventory and cash.
 This isn’t a wash.
 You’d still have to make up, from other sources, most of the pay increase amount.
 Those could be there, such as increases in sales revenues from employees who are paid more.
 But that wasn’t looked at in this study.